 The University provides up to six months of paid leave if you are unable to work due to illness or disability.
 After six months, you become eligible for Long-Term Disability (LTD).
 Our Membership Services Office can assist you in working with Human Resources and the insurer.
 To prevent gaps in coverage, the insurer recommends submitting an application for LTD three months before your sick leave expires, regardless of whether you expect to need LTD.

 For more information on Long-Term Disability please see our Disability FAQs.

 Maternity, Parental and Adoption Leave

-The guidelines for Maternity and Parental Leave are contained in Section 49 of the Collective Agreement.
+The guidelines for Maternity and Parental Leave are contained in the Collective Agreement.
 Benefits include 17 consecutive weeks maternity leave for the birth mother.
 The leave can commence up to 11 weeks before the expected birth date, but no later than the actual birth date.